SkopiaOutis/ontologial-protocol/README.md

 We introduce a strictly monistic framework where "Wealth" is redefined as Structural Integrity within a living causal graph.
 The protocol does not measure what you have, but how deeply you are embedded in the flow of creation.

 * No Infinite Accumulation: Value requires constant metabolic maintenance.
 Without input, your causal mass decays ($\lambda \to 0$).
 Oligarchies decompose naturally; only active structure persists.
 * The Right to Resonate: The protocol mathematically recognizes the necessity of human latency.
-Through the Stasis Mechanism, the system rewards deep work and rest—but only if that rest manifests in a structurally significant output.
+Through the Stasis Mechanism, the system rewards deep work and rest - but only if that rest manifests in a structurally significant output.
 * Proof of Structure: We replace "Proof of Stake" (Capital) and "Proof of Work" (Waste) with Proof of Structure.
 The network secures itself by maximizing its own topological complexity ($\Omega$) and metabolic efficiency.

 ### The Code (Canonical Edition)